COMP693-Projects-25S2/NoMorePassword/README.md

 ### For End Users

-1. **Install C-Client** using the provided installer
+1. **Download C-Client** from the [Releases page](https://github.com/COMP693-Projects-25S2/NoMorePassword/releases)
+   - Choose between full installer or portable version
+   - Full installer: `No More Password Setup 1.0.0.exe` (recommended)
+   - Portable version: `No More Password.exe` (no installation required)

+2. **Install and configure** the application:
+   - Run the installer or portable executable
-2. **Configure the application** with your B-Client and NSN URLs
+   - Configure B-Client and NSN URLs in settings
-3. **Register a new account** or login with existing credentials
+   - Register a new account or login with existing credentials

+3. **Start using** the application:
-4. **Start browsing** - your activities will be automatically synchronized across devices
+   - Your browsing activities will be automatically synchronized across devices
+   - Enjoy passwordless authentication through cluster verification

 ### For Administrators